-The Knox County region is already a hub for the recycling and associated industries.
+The Knox County region is already a de facto hub for the recycling and associated industries and would not likely be eligible for this TDEC grant funding source as it is designed to create hubs and spokes where there is no market.

-Seek and facilitate opportunities for public/private partnerships for the collection and processing of recyclables.
+Is your local government actively seeking and facilitating opportunities for public/private partnerships for collection and processing of recyclables?
+Yes